by Erick Lyle

 A sign reading “Warning: Please do not sale or buy merchandise inside the coffee shop.
 Thank You.” went up in the place where the Shroud of Turin print had once hung.
 But the Chaos were woefully unprepared to deal with the forty years of criminal history that they had inherited with the shop.

-Little did the Chaos know, but when they called the police to complain about drug dealing or fighting in front of the story, the incidents were being compiled in a file that the police were hoping to use to shut the donut shop at The Epicenter of Crime down completely.
+Little did the Chaos know, but when they called the police to complain about drug dealing or fighting in front of the store, the incidents were being compiled in a file that the police were hoping to use to shut down the donut shop at The Epicenter of Crime completely.

 Soon, the Lexington Lookouts, a neighborhood watch group had formed.
 Fittingly, the new group met not in person, but online.
 Their chatrooms overflowed with complains about the donut shop and the group made it a point to call the police every time they saw something they thought might be criminal there.

 It is not certain whether it was the heat from the Lexington Lookouts or something else that brought Office Ludlow into the picture.
 There is much of recent Mission history that can’t be traced with empirical facts.
 It is a history that is at times sensed more than actually verifiably known.